Millions of gallons of sewage spill into ocean at San Pedro after storm, closing beaches

 In all, Langpap said the sewer system is built to handle a lot of rain but this storm created issues they hadn't seen before.

-The Districts' largest treatment plant, the Warren Water Resource Facility, on average treats about 250 million gallons a day.
+The districts' largest treatment plant, the Warren Water Resource Facility, on average treats about 250 million gallons per day.

 Langpap said on Monday it treated 560 million gallons.